Jacquesson

 Jacquesson & Fils is a Champagne producer based in the Dizy region of Champagne.
 The house was founded in Châlons-sur-Marne in 1798 by Memmie Jacquesson.
 The house makes the claim it is the oldest independent Champagne house.

 History

 The fame of the house grew following the rumour that it was a favourite of Napoleon, who bestowed upon the house a gold medal for its fine cellars.
 The Champagne house Juglar was absorbed into Jacquesson in 1829.
 By 1867 annual sales of Jacquesson bottles had reached 1,000,000, but a period of decline followed the death of Adolphe Jacquesson, inventor of the muselet, when the descendants ceased to continue the family business, and ownership changed hands over several decades, until in 1974 when it was bought by Jean Chiquet.
+In March 2022, the brand was partly bought by Artemis Domaines before completing a full purchase at the end of the year.